 Healing arts pioneer in Canada since 1978, offering body-centred

-self-awareness practices, in hosptials, clinics and private practice
+self-awareness practices in hosptials, clinics and private practice

 Enjoyable motion was synonymous with childhood for me until ~ as for many others ~ injury, illness and trauma changed that.
 I needed to rediscover the natural ease of living in my body.

 Two zingers of awareness were key to this rediscovery.
 First, I noticed that I had to be open to experiencing myself 'from the inside out'.
 Next, I realized that in everyone of the body-based modalities I studied, I was cultivating the capacity for 'simply paying attention'.
 In today's terminology, the neuroplasiticity of my brain made it possible to create new neuropathways of embodied awareness.

 InnerSPA (formerly called Befriending the Body) originated over 30 years ago when I began supporting other people to experience themselves 'from the inside out' by 'simply paying attention'.
 Our body experienced from within is a brilliant teacher!
 When people learn to hear messages from the body the outcomes are always suprising, relevant and rewarding.